2008 United States presidential election in Virginia: Analysis

 Elsewhere in rural Virginia, however, McCain did well.
-In the Shenandoah Valley and Southside Virginia, both traditional bases for the Republican Party in Virginia, Obama ran roughly evenly with Kerry; but in southwestern Virginia—at the time one of the more traditionally Democratic regions of the state—McCain outperformed Bush in 2004, even flipping two counties (Buchanan and Dickenson), both of which last voted Republican in 1972; Obama thus became the first Democrat to win the White House without carrying the aforementioned two counties since Woodrow Wilson in 1916.
+In the Shenandoah Valley and Southside Virginia, both traditional bases for the Republican Party in Virginia, Obama ran roughly evenly with Kerry.
+This area was among the first areas of Virginia to break away from "Solid South" Democratic patterns; the old-line Byrd Democrats had started splitting their tickets as early as the 1930s However, in southwestern Virginia—at the time one of the more traditionally Democratic regions of the state—McCain outperformed Bush in 2004, even flippingBuchanan and Dickenson counties, both of which last voted Republican in 1972; Obama thus became the first Democrat to win the White House without carrying the aforementioned two counties since Woodrow Wilson in 1916.
 However, without the support of suburban voters in the eastern metropolitan areas of the commonwealth, McCain was ultimately unable to hold Virginia.

 During the same election, former Democratic Governor Mark Warner solidly defeated former Governor (and his predecessor) Republican Jim Gilmore by a two-to-one margin for the open U.S. Senate seat vacated by incumbent Republican John Warner (no relation to Mark Warner).
 Warner received 65.03% of the vote while Gilmore took in 33.73%.
 Warner won all but five counties in the state.
 Democrats also picked up three seats in the U.S. House of Representatives.
 At the state level, Democrats picked up one seat in the Virginia House of Delegates.